epangelias/paracelsus/README.md

 ## TODO

-- Fix push notifications on all browsers, test
-- Puppeteer testing
 - Simplify banner system so can remove bloat code
 - Go fix all error handling in ai streaming
 - Create basic pricing page